 The decision of using 12 bit tables indexes soon backfired when machines with small data caches appeared on the market.
 Accessing 128k tables at random through a 32k data cache is going to provoke an awful lot of cache misses.
 Moreover, my simple benchmark program (which encrypted the same string repeatedly) did not show the full scale of the problem.
 With the large L1 caches of processors nowadays, this is not a problem any more.

 Later, I was contacted by Noah Friedman of the Free Software Foundation.
-He and Richard Stallmann would like UFC-crypt to be used as the crypt(3) function of what became the GNU C library.
+He and Richard Stallmann would like UFC-crypt to be used as the crypt(3) function of what eventually became the GNU C library.
 This would mean donating the code to the FSF.
 It didn’t take long to decide to accept the proposal.
 I managed to get a document signed by the CS Dept waiving all copyright/IP claims for the code.
 So this way UFC-crypt ended up in the GNU C library and eventually in – all (I suppose) Linux machines ranging from robotic cameras to 4096 processor SGI Altix systems.